xzzhang2/xzzhang2.github.io/index.md

 I am the Editorial Board Member of [*Digital Journalism*](https://www.tandfonline.com/toc/rdij20/current).

 I obtained Ph.D. in Media and Communication (2013) and an M.A. *with Distinction* in Communication and New Media (2009) from the [Department of Media and Communication](http://www6.cityu.edu.hk/com/) at [City University of Hong Kong](www.cityu.edu.hk).
+I have been a Visiting Scholar at the [University of California, Davis](https://www.ucdavis.edu/) in 2022.

-[Updated: Sep 2022]
+[Updated: Oct 2022]